tsvetanov-ts/deeplearning-sentiment-analysis/README.md

 ## Colab notebook

 The Jupyter notebook from Google Colab is also available in the repo.
-It is named `sentiment_analysis_colab.ipynb`.
-Here's link to Colab: [Sentiment Analysis Colab](https://colab.research.google.com/github/yourusername/sentiment_analysis/blob/main/sentiment_analysis_colab.ipynb)
+It is named `colab_sentiment_analysis.ipynb`.
+Here's link to Colab: [Sentiment Analysis Colab](https://colab.research.google.com/drive/1YI6isePSJgh7T5xiKNGKKiFfNI1Tp_LJ?usp=sharing)